The structure of spatial slices of three-dimensional causal triangulations

 Now suppose $x$ is a red vertex.
 Then there are four vertices $w_1,w_2,u_1,u_2$ in the midsection such that $\br w_1w_2\kt$ and $\br u_1u_2\kt$ are red edges and $x=r_{w_2}^{F'}=r_{u_2}^{F''}$, $r_{w_1}^{F'}=r_{v_1}^{F_1}$, $r_{u_1}^{F''}=r_{v_2}^{F_2}$ for some 2-cells $F', F''$ in $S_n$.
 It follows that $w_2$ and $u_2$ are connected by a blue path $\rho_1$ and similarly that $w_1$ is connected to $v_1$ and $u_1$ is connected to $v_2$ by a blue path in $S$, see Fig.\ \ref{Za}.

 Upon merging $e_1$ and $e_2$ we get as above a blue path $\rho_2$ from $w_1$ to $u_1$.
 It follows by condition $(\gamma)$ that the edges $\br w_1w_2\kt$ and $\br u_1u_2\kt$ are connected by a blue path of quadrangles.
 This path of quadrangles either lies inside the closed loop made up of $\rho_1, \rho_2$ and the edges $\br w_1w_2\kt$ and $\br u_1u_2\kt$ or outside it, see Fig.\ \ref{figZ}.
 In both cases we obtain a closed blue loop containing a red edge in its interior which violates $(\beta_1)$.
-This completes the proof of Lemma~\ref{le7} and concequently that $K_S$ is a 3-ball.
+This completes the proof of Lemma~\ref{le7}.

 $\Box $